Search across all documentation pages

 Define schemas, validate data at runtime, and handle errors - the foundation of type-safe validation in TypeScript.

-Shape, coerce, and add custom validation logic with transform, refine, superRefine, preprocess, and pipe.
+Learn to shape, coerce, and add custom validation logic using Zod's transform, refine, superRefine, preprocess, and pipe functions.

-Performant, flexible forms with minimal re-renders — setup, register, Controller, and core patterns.
+Learn to build performant, flexible forms with React Hook Form, minimizing re-renders.
+Understand setup, register, Controller, and core patterns.

-Integrate Zod schemas with react-hook-form via @hookform/resolvers/zod for fully typed, schema-driven forms.
+Integrate Zod schemas with React Hook Form using @hookform/resolvers/zod to build fully typed, schema-driven forms with robust validation.

-Validate form data with Zod inside Server Actions and use useActionState to display errors and pending state.
+Validate Next.js form data with Zod inside Server Actions.
+Use useActionState to manage and display form errors and pending states.

 Copy-paste patterns for the most common forms - login, signup, and contact - with Zod validation and proper UX.